Hans-Joachim Born: In Germany again

 Born returned to Germany in the mid-1950s and eventually went West.
 Riehl arrived in the GDR on 4 April 1955, and by early June he was in the Federal Republic of Germany (FRG).
 Other colleagues of Riehl who worked with him in Russia also went West; Alexander Catsch went to the Federal Republic of Germany (FRG), Günter Wirths fled to the FRG and Karl Zimmer went legally.

 Upon arrival in the DDR, Born became the director of the Institut für Angewandte Isotopenforschung (Institute for Applied Isotope Research) in Berlin-Buch.
 He also completed his Habilitation at the Technische Hochschule Dresden (after a reorganization and renaming in 1961: Technische Universität Dresden), where he then became a professor on the Fakultät für Kerntechnik (Faculty for Nuclear Technology).
-In 1957, he received and accepted a call to become a professor of radiochemistry at the Technische Hochschule München, which in 1970 was reorganized and renamed the Technische Universität München.
+In 1957, he received and accepted a call to become a professor of radiochemistry at the Technische Hochschule München, which in 1970 was reorganized and renamed the Technical University of Munich.
 At the Technische Hochschule, he was affiliated with the Institut für Radiochemie.
 Born died in Munich.